Privacy Foundation New Zealand Working Groups

 Convenor: Marcin Betkier

-Members: Marcin Betkier, Alexandra Chapman, Annette Mills, Sophie Watson, John Wiseman
+Members: Marcin Betkier, Alexandra Chapman, Annette Mills, Maria Tenorio, John Wiseman

 The purpose of this group is to advocate for a digital economy that respects individual and collective privacy interests.
 The group is particularly interested in: